-3.6 The superblock
+3.8 The superblock

-The JFFS3 superblock is the data structure that describes the file system as a whole (i.e., the offset of the root node, the journal eraseblocks, etc).
-When the file system is being mounted, it first finds and reads the JFFS3 superblock.
+The JFFS3 superblock is a data structure that describes the file system as a whole and contains important information like the offset of the root node, the journal eraseblocks, etc. When the file system is being mounted, it first finds and reads the JFFS3 superblock.